tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/syllabus/index.md

 and getting feedback.
 In class, we will cover some software development principles.
 You should be comfortable with:

-* Breaking up features into distinct tasks to work on
+* Breaking up features into distinct tasks
 * Estimating the size of programming tasks
 * Using Agile development to run a project